kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise4_answer1.rst

 Answer: Exercise 4.1
 ====================

-We did exact what the equation means, but what's wrong?
+We did exactly what the equation means, but what's wrong?

 Back to :ref:`fmritoolkit2019-exercise4`.